Jason-B-Jiang/where-is-iss/README.md

 cd where-is-iss
 ```

-2. Open config.txt and replace region and account number with that for your AWS account.
+2. Open config.txt and fill in your AWS region, AWS account ID, as well as desired admin username and password for Redshift data warehouse.
 For example:
 ```
 AWS_REGION=us-east-1
 AWS_ACCOUNT_ID=123456789012
+REDSHIFT_ADMIN_PW=Abcd1234
+REDSHIFT_ADMIN_USER=admin
 ```

 3. Run the set-up script to automatically deploy this project, with all necessary AWS resources + IAM roles as needed.